decentralized-identity/veramo/packages/daf-identity-manager/api/daf-identity-manager.api.md

 import { IAgentContext } from 'daf-core';
 import { IAgentPlugin } from 'daf-core';
 import { IIdentifier } from 'daf-core';
-import { IDidManager } from 'daf-core';
+import { IDIDManager } from 'daf-core';
-import { IDidManagerAddKeyArgs } from 'daf-core';
+import { IDIDManagerAddKeyArgs } from 'daf-core';
-import { IDidManagerAddServiceArgs } from 'daf-core';
+import { IDIDManagerAddServiceArgs } from 'daf-core';
-import { IDidManagerCreateArgs } from 'daf-core';
+import { IDIDManagerCreateArgs } from 'daf-core';
-import { IDidManagerDeleteArgs } from 'daf-core';
+import { IDIDManagerDeleteArgs } from 'daf-core';
-import { IDidManagerGetArgs } from 'daf-core';
+import { IDIDManagerGetArgs } from 'daf-core';
-import { IDidManagerGetByAliasArgs } from 'daf-core';
+import { IDIDManagerGetByAliasArgs } from 'daf-core';
-import { IDidManagerFindArgs } from 'daf-core';
+import { IDIDManagerFindArgs } from 'daf-core';
-import { IDidManagerGetOrCreateArgs } from 'daf-core';
+import { IDIDManagerGetOrCreateArgs } from 'daf-core';
-import { IDidManagerRemoveKeyArgs } from 'daf-core';
+import { IDIDManagerRemoveKeyArgs } from 'daf-core';
-import { IDidManagerRemoveServiceArgs } from 'daf-core';
+import { IDIDManagerRemoveServiceArgs } from 'daf-core';
-import { IDidManagerSetAliasArgs } from 'daf-core';
+import { IDIDManagerSetAliasArgs } from 'daf-core';
 import { IKey } from 'daf-core';
 import { IKeyManager } from 'daf-core';
 import { IService } from 'daf-core';